Skip to content

 - Think about your goals for the externship.

 - Examine all the data available to choose a placement of interest to you.
-Review the files in the Clinical Office, talk to Laurie Loving, and if possible, talk to any students previously placed in the agency of interest to you.
+Review the files in the Clinical Office, talk to Rena Contreras, and if possible, talk to any students previously placed in the agency of interest to you.

 - If possible, observe in advance the working conditions of the placement.

 - If possible, arrange for an advance interview with the person who will supervise you at the placement.
 Communicate your goals to the supervisor, ask for a statement of the placement's expectations of you, and attempt to arrive at some mutual agreement as to your duties.

 - Certain placements, especially in the Criminal Justice, will not permit students to work until a background check has been completed.
 This process can take several weeks, an important reason to start your application early.

 - Schedule your time in at least four-hour blocks at the placement.